FunHouse (pinball): Gameplay

 The game's overall theme is that of a funhouse, with the player taking on the role of a visitor to see its attractions.
-The overall goal of the game is to advance the "game time" to midnight and cause the FunHouse to close, allowing the player to start multiball mode.
+The overall goal of the game is to advance the "game time" to midnight and cause the funhouse to close, allowing the player to start multiball mode.
 A secondary goal of the game is to complete the "Mystery Mirror" by lighting all of its modes, starting "Super Frenzy" mode.
 The game is over when the player has lost all balls, including any extra balls earned.

 Every target and ramp has a name and function following the funhouse theme.
-Aside from Rudy himself, the game's main feature is a virtual clock in the center of the playfield, which advances the current time by increments of differing numbers of minutes with each successful shot.
-When the clock reaches 11:30, it stops advancing and the game announces that the FunHouse will close in thirty minutes.
+Aside from Rudy himself, the game's main feature is a virtual clock in the center of the playfield, which advances by various increments with each successful shot or target hit.
+When the clock reaches 11:30, it stops advancing and the game announces that the FunHouse will close in 30 minutes.
 Making a successful shot to the "Hidden Hallway" locks the current ball and advances the clock to 11:45.
-Making this shot again locks the second ball and advances the clock to midnight.
-Rudy then falls asleep and his mouth remains open - to start Multiball, the player must shoot a ball into Rudy's mouth.
+Making this shot again locks the second ball, advances the clock to midnight, and causes Rudy to fall asleep with his mouth open.
+The player must then shoot a ball into Rudy's mouth to start multiball.
 While at least two balls are in play, the player can score a Jackpot by shooting the Trap Door next to Rudy while it is open.
 When multiball mode ends, the time resets to an earlier "opening" time, and single-ball mode continues as before.

-As with most pinball machines, a mystery score is given once the player has been given five extra balls, for each one earned hereafter.
+Unusually for a modern pinball machine there is no bonus multiplier.

+Reception

+In an article for The Flipside Rudy was found to be funny, and the shots varied, but was criticized for "one specific way to earn big scores".

 Legacy

 The 1993 Williams pinball table Twilight Zone includes music and quotes from the game as part of its "Fast Lock" mode, and a different quote as a hidden surprise in its "Clock Chaos" mode.

-The 1994 Williams pinball table Red & Ted's Road Show includes two animating heads which work similarly to Rudy.FunHouse was available as a licensed table of The Pinball Arcade until June 30th 2018 when the license with WMS expired.
-The table is also included in Pinball Hall of Fame: The Williams Collection and the arcade game UltraPin.
-With the license for digital recreations of WMS Industries tables being passed to Zen Studios, the company announced in 2020 that FunHouse will be among a forthcoming sixth wave of tables to be included in its own curation of Williams pinball tables as downloadable content for Pinball FX 3.
+The 1994 Williams pinball table Red & Ted's Road Show includes two animating heads which work similarly to Rudy.

+Digital versions

+Amtex, who had released Eight Ball Deluxe Pinball in 1993, planned to release a version of FunHouse, but it was never completed.

+The table was included in the arcade game cabinet UltraPin in 2006.

+The table is included in Pinball Hall of Fame: The Williams Collection on several systems between 2008 and 2011.
+FunHouse was released by the same developer for the first season of The Pinball Arcade in 2013, and it was available until June 30, 2018, when all Williams tables were removed due to licensing issues.

+Zen Studios released the table as part of Williams volume 6 on October 20, 2020 for Pinball FX3.
+A remastered version released for Pinball FX on June 30, 2022.